CecileAnna/CecileAnna/README.md

 ### Hi 👋
 Throughout my studies and worklife I’ve focused on creativity and telling stories.
 I am internationally minded and have a Danish/Swiss dual citizenship.
 I'm passionate about evolving my skills in innovative digital media solutions!
-I'm currently studying Frontend Development focusing on React.
+I've recently completed my studies in Frontend Development focusing on React.
 Going forward I want to also specialize in UX design!

 <!--
 **CecileAnna/CecileAnna** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.